DJRLincs/SC-EAC-Screenshot-SplashScreen/ReadMe.md

 Hope you enjoy it :I

-## Contributors
+# Contributors
-Big thanks to all of the amazing people who have helped by contributing to this project!
+Big thanks to all of the people who worked on this project!

 <a href="https://github.com/JohnTheMedic/SC-EAC-Screenshot-SplashScreen/graphs/contributors">
   <img src="https://contrib.rocks/image?repo=JohnTheMedic/SC-EAC-Screenshot-SplashScreen" />